Severson-Group/eMach/docs/source/EM_analyzers/bspm_mach_constants_analyzer.rst

                             for y in np.linspace(-0.3,0.3,3)],

-Import modules
+Import Modules
 ------------------------------------
-The following code imports all the required modules for performing BSPM machine constants analysis.
-Users can paste this code into their scripts and execute it to ensure the modules can imported properly.
+The following code imports all the required modules for performing a BSPM machine constants analysis.
+Users can paste this code into their scripts and execute it to ensure the modules can imported properly:

 .. code-block:: python